-Language Lines Referenced Original Comment Would love to see more bike racks near bus stations (especially in Old Town Goleta) in case the bus bike rack is full (generally the OTG area severely lacks bike racks so perhaps this is a city problem).
+Town Goleta) in case the bus bike rack is full (generally the .).
 Also would be great to see more bike space on buses.
-The bus tracking app is very unreliable compared to other transit systems I have used in other cities, the timing is frequently very wrong even just ten minutes ahead of bus arrival, which significantly changes my plans since my walk to the stop is 10 minutes exactly.
-Otherwise, thank you for doing you best in triaging resources!
-I cannot say enough how enthusiastic I would be about the Downtown waterfront route, it would be a highly utilized route on the weekends.
-I also love to see these changes for bus infrastructure, I think a English lot of bicyclists would benefit if they could also utilize some of the lane structure changes.
-English More public input because the people that use the buses will know more about it, it means the world to be considered in the decision making!
-English More communication when certain buses are cancelled last minute English Please make the bus tracker (text to 41411) faster and more accurate.
-Lately there is often a long delay between when I text 41411 and when I get a response, and also the arrival times that I get from it are often erratic and sometimes very inaccurate.
-English The interior bus electronic signs alerting riders to stops doesn't work anymore.
-I depend on this, especially at night when bus stops are not visible in the dark.
-When will they be fixed?
-English I have a very difficult time using the MTD website to figure out where the buses will go and what time the buses will leave.
-I thought the old website that showed the route maps was much clearer and I could plan ahead better.
-English Fire all current employees who are disrespectful, including management and customer service agent at the transit center.
-I had to ride the bus recently and had a bad experience with the bus driver, the customer service agent and manager - they each seemed unhappy with their job and lacked customer service skills.
-It was like stepping back in time when customer management didn't matter.
+The have used in other cities, the timing is frequently very wrong a my plans since my walk to the stop is 10 minutes exactly. say enough how enthusiastic I would be about the Downtown also love to see these changes for bus infrastructure, I think a structure changes. re about it, it means the world to be considered in the decision Lately there is often a long delay between when I text 41411 are often erratic and sometimes very inaccurate. nymore.
+I depend on this, especially at night when bus stops he buses will go and what time the buses will leave.
+I thought buld plan ahead better. nt and customer service agent at the transit center.
+I had to ride tomer service agent and manager - they each seemed

-Language Lines Referenced Original Comment English Having the 'real time's information be accurate.
+Language Lines Referenced Original Comment Having the 'real time's information be accurate.
 I've waited at a stop for over 2 hours and the updates said multiple busses were on route, arrived, and departed when they did not.
-This and/or having the Google maps information as updated as possible because this has happened there as well.
+This and/or having the Google maps information as updated as possible because this English has happened there as well.
 Also in the demographic question below it says check all that apply but won't let more than one selection.
 English Improve friendliness training for drivers English For the proposed Microtransit service to be effective, I think it would be great to somehow advertise it on the side of the busses!
-(Like the current McDonalds/SBA ads on the side of some of the MTD busses) More bike racks pretty please!
+(Like the current McDonalds/SBA ads on the side of some of the MTD busses) English More bike racks pretty please!
 Why can you only fit two bikes on a bus instead of four?
-Extraordinarily inconvenient to not be able to English ride the bus because two bikes are already on.
+Extraordinarily inconvenient to not be able to ride the bus because two bikes are already on.
 Also a better way to live track buses because the mobile app is pretty bad and not user friendly.
 English 19X When is the new route of 19X ?
 English 24X It is nice to see an 'uber' service that takes into account accessibility needs and in electric vehicles.
 I would rather give my money to the city than to Uber.
 I never realized the 24x was just the 11x with less stops.
 The name change makes it much more clear.
 English looking forward to improved transit options!!!
 UCSB should help pay for microtransit service because it will really improve the ability for lower carbon commuting to campus English The new downtown-waterfront circulator is great!
 Also, I would hope that the micro-transit options will include a way for someone to bring their bike aboard.
 English Not sure about the traffic light idea.
 It's hard enough to stand at a corner light waiting for the lights to turn so you can get ahead of the bus that's coming.
 Sometimes I can be more than 5 min early but by the time the lights change then the bus is coming & leaves again.
 Also would the microtransit pic up in the area of foothill & La cumbre?
 There is No bus on the wknds along foothill to cathedral oaks.